nuxt/content/README.md

 ## 💻 Development

+> [!NOTE]
+> This repository uses bash scripts for development and testing.
+If you are on Windows, you can use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or [Git Bash](https://gitforwindows.org/).

 - Clone repository
 - Install dependencies using `pnpm install`
 - Prepare using `pnpm prepare`
 - Build using `pnpm build`
 - Try playground using `pnpm dev`
 - Test using `pnpm test`

-**Note:** This repository uses bash scripts for development and testing.
-If you are on Windows, you can use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or [Git Bash](https://gitforwindows.org/).

 ## License